How to Plan to a Nepal Trip - Nepal Itineraries Planning Guide

 Bhutan is another neighbor of Nepal.
 They share much in similarity – Buddhist culture and Himalayan scenery.
 Extending your Nepal tour to Bhutan is also a good idea.
 Tourists usually spend 12~15 days on a Nepal Bhutan Tour.
 Firstly, take 7 days to explore the various landscapes in Nepal, including Kathmandu Valley, Nagarkot, Pokhara and Chitwan.
 Then, take a flight to Paro from Kathmandu and have a good time there.
 Firstly, travel to Paro and have a nice sight of National Park and Rimpung Dzong.
 Then, visit Punakha and enjoy the Punakha Dzong and Chimi Lhakhang.
 At last, pay a visit to Taksang Monastery – the most monasteries in Bhutan.
 A tour combining Tibet, Nepal and Bhutan will show you more rich culture and picturesque nature.

-Important Notes for Nepal Tour
+Tips for Planing A Nepal Tour

 Must Documents for Nepal